-- No structures of any kind may be built without written approval by Montgomery Parks.
-The deer fence may not be used as a trellis or plant support.
-Any plants attached to the deer fence will be removed immediately.
+21. No structures of any kind may be built without written approval by Montgomery Parks.
 Structure requests should be directed the Garden Coordinator, email@example.com.
+The deer fence may not be used as a trellis or plant support, and should be kept free of weeds.
+Plants attached to the deer fence should be removed immediately.

-- Fences up to 3 feet high may be installed in your garden inside the plot boundaries.
+22. Fences up to 3 feet high may be installed in your garden inside the plot boundaries.
 The materials must be neutral in color (black, grey, green, silver are okay, red, yellow, orange are not), and must not create tripping or other safety hazards.
+They must be kept weeded at all times.
 Parks reserves the right to remove fences that are unsightly or negatively affect gardeners or other plots.
 Removal will be at the gardener’s expense.
 Requests for higher fences should be sent to the Community Garden Coordinator, and will be reviewed on a case-by-case basis.

 Getting Along and Courtesy in the Gardens

-- Littering and dumping are forbidden.
+24. Littering and dumping are forbidden.
 Community Gardens are trash free, carry-in and carry-out facilities.
-Only plant waste is allowed in the compost areas.
+Only plant waste is allowed in the garden debris areas.
+No burlap, plastic, or paper materials are allowed in the debris pile.
+Non-plant materials left in the plant debris area can result in suspension of compost deliveries.
 All trash must be removed from the site and disposed of by the members of the garden.

-- All personal tools, wheelbarrows, and hoses should be marked with the plot number and the plot holders initials.
+26. All personal tools, wheelbarrows, and hoses should be marked with the plot number and the plot holders initials.
 Gardeners are not permitted to borrow or move tools, wheel barrows, etc. without permission of the owner.
+Gardeners should not enter others' plots without specific permission.
 All borrowed items must be returned in the same condition as borrowed or be replaced.